m-vanson/tasmota/README.md

-Everything you need to monitor your powerplugs with zabbix and a grafana dashboard
+Everything you need to monitor your Tasmota powerplugs with zabbix and a grafana dashboard